ADB-4en-PINACA

 ADB-4en-PINACA is a cannabinoid designer drug that has been found as an ingredient in some synthetic cannabis products, first appearing in early 2021.
 It is a reasonably potent cannabinoid agonist in vitro but has not been so widely sold as related compounds such as ADB-PINACA and MDMB-4en-PINACA.

+Legality

+In the United States, the DEA has temporarily placed ADB-4en-PINACA into Schedule I status starting on December 12, 2023, for up to 2 years, during which it's possible the DEA could file for permanent scheduling within those 2 years.
+If the DEA does not file to permanent placement the temporary Schedule I order will expire on December 12, 2025.